akshzyx/create-service-accounts/README.md

 - Close CMD

 Now
-- Open CMD from mltb folder
+- Open CMD from create-service-accounts folder

+   >click on the "This PC > New Volume (F) > create-service-accounts" something like this at the top then type "cmd" there and press enter

 - Run the following commands

   - `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py`